digital-phoenix/Highschool-Games/Space Taxi/Readme.md

 #Note
 To land on the platform you have to hit it from above.
 If you hit it from any other direction then you'll die.
-Also this is the only highschool game I made that had the levels in an external file.
+<br>This is the only game I made during highschool that had the levels in an external file.